LinkedSoftwareDependencies/Article-Reproducability/content/related-work.md

 ### Dependency Injection frameworks
 The large spectrum of existing Dependency Injection frameworks indicates a high demand for such systems.
-Dependency Injection considers every software component as independent, and all other components they depend on should be provided by an external source.
-A single component is only aware about how these dependencies can be used, but not about their whereabouts or how they were created.
+Dependency Injection considers every software component as independent: a single component is only aware about how these dependencies can be used, but not about their whereabouts or how they were created.
 The absence of internal dependencies simplifies testing separate components, because their dependencies can be easily mocked.